gekatateam/protomap/README.md

 ## Why?

-To operate protobuf-encoded messages without updating generated code each time when your service need to work with updated/new `.proto`.
+To operate protobuf-encoded messages without updating generated code each time when your service need to work with tons of updated/new `.proto`.

 ## How?